enmabolz/VineyardAPI/README.md

 # VineyardAPI

-API to manage vineyards, managers, grape varieties, and plots.
+API to manage vineyards, managers, grape varieties, and parcels.

 ## Description
 This project aims to develop a system for vineyard management that allows for the management of information related to vineyards, managers, grape varieties, and parcels records.
 The data is stored and managed in a SQL Server database, and the API is built using ASP.NET Core.